olaabolade/enterprise-rag-aws/README.md

 # enterprise-rag-aws
 A production-ready Retrieval-Augmented Generation (RAG) system for intelligent document question-answering, built with AWS serverless infrastructure and deployed via Terraform.
-# I finally decided on structure structure that should work!
+# I finally decided on the structure that should work!

 # Enterprise RAG System: LLM-Powered Document Intelligence on AWS

-## Project Structure
+# Project Structure

 enterprise-rag-aws/
 ├──terraform/